LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Har-files-web-requests.md

 ---
-pagename: HAR files and web requests
+pagename: HAR files web requests and web traffic
 categoryName: Troubleshooting
 subCategoryName: ''
 indicator: chat
 subtitle: How to generate HAR Files and analyze web requests for troubleshooting
 level3: ''
-permalink: troubleshooting-har-files-and-web-requests.html
+permalink: troubleshooting-har-files-web-requests-and-web-traffic.html
 isTutorial: false
 isNew: false
-date: 2019-04-02 14:01:50 +0300
+date: 2019-04-02 11:01:50 +0000

 ---
 When troubleshooting complex issues, it's sometimes necessary for our support agents to get some additional information from you in order to troubleshoot the issue further.
 For example, when we receive a report of performance trouble when using LiveEngage there are a lot of different factors that may contribute to the problem.
 To narrow down the cause of the performance problem, we need more data.